 My website is auntlizzy.com where an art auction began my website to raise funds for my 5 year old nephew’s heart transplant.
 I still host the story of my nephew Leighton’s heart transplant on my website.
-He is now 16 and was recently placed on the heart transplant list again.
-Please support us with your prayers and in our fundraising.
+He is now 20 and is doing great.
+Please continue to support us with your prayers..

-* 2016 I was featured in the ASRT magazine “Scanner” for my Landscape Anatomy Series decorating the Radiology Department of the Pentagon and for the multiple hospitals and clinics it also hangs in nation wide.
+* 2016 I was featured in the ASRT magazine “Scanner” for my Landscape Anatomy Series.
+Also the Radiology Department of the Pentagon has an original work of mine titled, “Vertebral Meadow” hanging in their Radiology department along with several framed prints of my work.

 *September 17th through October 22nd of 2010, my Halloween exhibit ran at the Tippecanoe Art Federation in Lafayette, Indiana.